EliLangille/Portfolio/README.md

 # Portfolio
-A portfolio to showcase the various programming skills, goals, and projects that I have.
+A portfolio to showcase my various programming skills, goals, and projects.

 ## Objective
 Short term: Obtain a full-time role involving DevOps or software development work, with room to grow in either of those areas.